cressmancm/Whitelist/README.md

 #Fun

-Open the app in two different devices and change the background, edit, complete, and delete todos :)
+Open the app in two different devices and change the background, edit, complete, and delete todos.
+Also, on mobile, save the page to your home screen.

+Enjoy :]